ghga-de/ghga-metadata-schema/docs/schema_markdown/BiologicalQuality.md

-# Class: biological quality
+# Class: BiologicalQuality

-A biological quality is a quality held by a biological entity.
+A BiologicalQuality is a quality held by a biological entity.

 URI: [https://w3id.org/GHGA-Submission-Metadata-Schema/BiologicalQuality](https://w3id.org/GHGA-Submission-Metadata-Schema/BiologicalQuality)